MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Set-NetFirewallHyperVVMSetting.md

 The acceptable values for this parameter are: False, True, or NotConfigured.

-- True: Host firewall rules and settings are applied to Hyper-V Firewall.
+- True: Host firewall rules and settings are applied to Hyper-V firewall.

 - False: Host firewall rules and settings are not applied to Hyper-V firewall
 - NotConfigured: Resets this value back to its default.